matthewmcvickar/soundcloud-comments-bot/README.md

 At first I struggled with how to retrieve a random comment—the SoundCloud API doesn't allow for getting random nodes.
 Then I discovered that track IDs (and comment IDs) are sequential.
 I found an old comment ID at [100000000](http://api.soundcloud.com/comments/100000000?client_id=f189440f42d14bfcf0a708703782cefc), a recent one at [290000000](http://api.soundcloud.com/comments/290000000?client_id=f189440f42d14bfcf0a708703782cefc), and figured that 190 million comments was more than enough of a well from which to draw.

-The script picks a number at random and checks if that comment still exists, then either proceeds with evaluating the comment or moves on to another random comment if it doesn't exist.
+The script picks a number at random, checks if the comment still exists, and passes it on for filtering.

 ### Filtering Comments